van-truong/GeneGPT_OpenRouter/README.md

 # Instructions

-Clone the GeneGPT_OpenRouter repo to our computer.
+Clone the GeneGPT_OpenRouter repo to your computer.
 Change into the directory.
+Make sure your environment has all the neccessary requirements, including storing your OPENROUTER_API_KEY in your system variables.

+Then when ready, run this command from your terminal:

 ```
 python main.py \